dmbarbour/Sirea/README.md

 I do not present a worst-case ordering.
 The worst-case ordering is exponentially worse than the best case.
 If you know the dependencies, a [toplogical sort](http://en.wikipedia.org/wiki/Topological_sorting) will provide an optimal ordering.
 However, for RDP, the dynamic behaviors and openly shared resources (state, demand monitors) make it difficult to determine the dependencies.
 The *"touch"* technique used by Sirea is a simple, dynamic solution to the problem: a "touch" is a promise of a pending update.
 When `g` is touched by `a` and `f`, `g` knows to wait for an update from both before pushing its own update.
 By propagating all touches before propagating any updates, the update ordering will be optimal.

 The use of "touch" is reflected directly in the data type for constructing concrete behavior networks.
-Each link (`LnkUp`) has two channels: one for touch, one for the signal update:
+Each link (`LnkUp`) has two IO methods: one for touch, one for the signal update:

         data LnkUp a = LnkUp
             { ln_touch  :: IO ()